Wave Hill walk-off: 2020 native title recognition

 A native title claim was lodged in 2016 by the Central Land Council, as there were mining interests in area covered by Wave Hill Station's pastoral lease.
 On 8 September 2020, the Federal Court of Australia recognised the native title rights of the Gurindji people to 5000 km2 of the Wave Hill Station, allowing them to receive royalties as compensation from resource companies who explore the area.
 Justice Richard White said that the determination recognised Indigenous involvement (Jamangku, Japuwuny, Parlakuna-Parkinykarni and Yilyilyimawu peoples) with the land "at least since European settlement and probably for millennia".
 The court sitting took place nearly 800 km south of Darwin, and descendants of Lingiari and others involved in the walk-off celebrated the determination.

 The traditional owners will participate in the mining negotiations and exploration work, from which royalties may flow in the future, but just as important is the right to hunt, gather, teach and perform cultural activities and ceremonies, and allow the young people to connect with their land.

 In popular culture

-Gurindji Blues
+"Gurindji Blues"

-Ted Egan wrote the "Gurindji Blues" in the 1969 with Lingiari.
+Ted Egan wrote the song "Gurindji Blues" in 1969 with Lingiari.
 The words to the first verse are: